xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl2.md

 When the user presses a button, the browser runs the client-side JavaScript code that in turn generates a postback to the server.

-The `:Class` statement for  TemperatureConverterCtl2 specifies that it supports the IPostBackDataHandler interface.
-This interface must be implemented by controls that want to receive postback data (i.e., the contents of Form fields that the user may have entered or changed) IpostBackDataHandler has two methods LoadPostData and RaisePostDataChangedEvent.
-LoadPostData is automatically invoked when a postback occurs, and the postback data is supplied as a parameter.
+The `:Class` statement for  `TemperatureConverterCtl2` specifies that it supports the `IPostBackDataHandler` interface.
+This interface must be implemented by controls that want to receive postback data (i.e., the contents of Form fields that the user may have entered or changed) `IpostBackDataHandler` has two methods `LoadPostData` and `RaisePostDataChangedEvent`. `LoadPostData` is automatically invoked when a postback occurs, and the postback data is supplied as a parameter.

-So when the postback occurs, the server reloads the original page and, because this is a postback situation and our control has advertised the fact that it implements IPostBackDataHandler, ASP.NET invokes its LoadPostBack method.
+So when the postback occurs, the server reloads the original page and, because this is a postback situation and our control has advertised the fact that it implements `IPostBackDataHandler`, ASP.NET invokes its `LoadPostBack` method.
 This method is called with two parameters.
 The first is a key and the second is a collection of name/value pairs.
 This contains the names of all the Form fields on the page (and there may be others not directly associated with our custom control) and the values they had when the user pressed the button.
 The key provides the means to extract the relevant part of this collection.
 The `LoadPostData` function is shown below.
 ```apl
      ∇ R←LoadPostData args;postDataKey;values;controlValues;new
 [1]    :Signature Boolean←IPostBackDataHandler.LoadPostData String postDataKey,NameValueCollection values